-The standard vesting schedule of all of our outstanding 2018 RUP awards is one third of each award on each of the first three anniversaries of the award grant date.
-The Committee retains the ability to deviate, at its discretion, from the normal vesting schedule with respect to particular restricted unit awards, subject to the limitations set forth in the 2018 RUP, and described above, with respect to restricted units awarded under that plan.
-Unvested awards are subject to forfeiture in certain circumstances, as defined in the 2018 RUP.
-The 2018 RUP places a five percent (5%) limit on the number of units then authorized for issuance under the 2018 RUP that may (a) be awarded with a vesting schedule other than the standard vesting schedule described below, and (b) subject to certain limited exceptions, have their vesting accelerated to a date prior to the twelve-month anniversary of the effective date of their grant.
+The standard vesting schedule of all of our outstanding RUP awards is one third of each award on each of the first three anniversaries of the award grant date.
+The Committee retains the ability to deviate, at its discretion, from the normal vesting schedule with respect to particular restricted unit awards, subject to the limitations set forth in the RUP, and described above, with respect to restricted units awarded under that plan.
+Unvested awards are subject to forfeiture in certain circumstances, as defined in the RUP document.
+The RUP places a five percent (5%) limit on the number of units then authorized for issuance that may (a) be awarded with a vesting schedule other than the standard vesting schedule, and (b) subject to certain limited exceptions, have their vesting accelerated to a date prior to the twelve-month anniversary of the effective date of their grant.

-Outstanding Awards under the 2018 RUP
+Outstanding Awards under the RUP

-At its November 9, 2021 meeting, the Committee approved a grant of restricted units to each of our named executive officers.
-In determining these fiscal 2022 awards for our named executive officers, the Committee relied upon information provided by the Mercer benchmarking database and recommendations by WTW to conclude that these awards were necessary to remediate shortfalls perceived by the Committee in the cash compensation opportunities provided by the Partnership to these executives, as well as in recognition of their individual achievements throughout fiscal 2021.
+At its November 8, 2022 meeting, the Committee approved a grant of restricted units to each of our named executive officers.
+In determining these fiscal 2023 awards for our named executive officers, the Committee relied upon information provided by the Mercer benchmarking database and recommendations by WTW to conclude that these awards were necessary to remediate shortfalls perceived by the Committee in the cash compensation opportunities provided by the Partnership to these executives, as well as in recognition of their individual achievements throughout fiscal 2022.
 The Committee uses restricted unit awards to satisfy a perceived need to balance cash compensation with equity (or non-cash) compensation, and to encourage our named executive officers, and other key employees, to have an equity stake in the Partnership, thereby further aligning the economic interests of our named executive officers with the economic interests of our Unitholders.

-The following table summarizes the 2018 RUP awards granted to our named executive officers at the Committee's November 9, 2021 meeting:
+The following table summarizes the RUP awards granted to our named executive officers at the Committee's November 8, 2022 meeting: